friends-of-presta/security-advisories/_posts/2024-02-27-simpleimportproduct.md

 ## Other recommendations

-* It’s recommended to upgrade to the latest version of the module **simpleimportproduct**.
+* It’s recommended to delete the module **simpleimportproduct** or at least, to upgrade it to its latest version.
 * Activate OWASP 933's rules on your WAF (Web application firewall), be warned that you will probably break your backoffice and you will need to pre-configure some bypasses against this set of rules.

 ## Timeline